zhihuiFan/mreco/README.md

 Compile:
 ---------
-$ git tag -l  (only taged version is tested, these commits after the lastest tag is still in develop)
+    $ git tag -l  (only taged version is tested, these commits after the lastest tag is still in development)
     $ git checkout v..
     $ scons

 Usage：
 -----